logo

 Consistent evaluation: YCB, LIBERO, and RoboCasa run within the same backbone—apples-to-apples comparisons across tasks, scenes, and robots

-Higher fidelity & reproducibility: Upgraded assets/physics + standardized pipelines reduce confounds and speed sim-to-real progress
+Higher quality & reproducibility: Upgraded assets/physics + standardized pipelines reduce confounds and speed sim-to-real progress

 Rapid extension: High-quality assets and modular interfaces make it easy to add new robots/tasks/benchmarks